chicurel/chicurel.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
+I am a Ramón y Cajal Research Fellow at the [Institute of Public Goods and Policies at CSIC, Madrid.](https://ipp.csic.es/es)These days, I spend most of my time researching on comparative political institutions, with a particular emphasis on legislatures, political parties, legislative debates, and coalitions.

-I am a Postdoctoral researcher at [ICS - University of Lisbon](https://www.ics.ulisboa.pt).
-I am currently working on the project [LoREP - Losers of Representation](https://www.ics.ulisboa.pt/en/projeto/losers-representation).
-I received my PhD in Political and Social Sciences from the [European University Institute](https://www.eui.eu/en/home) in September 2023.
+I hold a PhD in Political and Social Sciences from the  [European University Institute](https://www.eui.eu/en/home).
+You can find my full CV here.

-My research interests lie in the field of comparative politics, namely in public opinion and party competition.
-I use advanced quantitative methods and experimental designs to explore the consequences of party politicisation of the European Union and immigration on the dynamics of public opinion formation.
-Besides that, my research interests also include political institutions, electoral systems, and political representation.

-If you are interested in knowing more about my research, please feel free to contact me at mariana.carmoduarte@ics.ulisboa.pt.

-Thank you for your visit!
+Feel free to email me at: jorge.fernandes@csic.es